 As I’ve said before, anything goes with a tamale—you can get as creative as you wish.
 For fillings, two of my favorites are cheese and pork.
 I eat them without sauce as I feel that’s gilding the lily.
 But many people enjoy sauces on them, and you can use anything from a homemade salsa made out of tomatoes or tomatillos, to chili or mole.
 Don’t worry, there’s no right or wrong way to eat tamales, it’s simply a fun food that’s meant to be shared and enjoyed.

-Cheese and rajas filling:
+Cheese and rajas filling

 When making the tamales, take a small handful of the cheese and lay it on the masa.
 Add a strip of poblano.
 Roll!

-Five pounds of pork, cut into cubes
+- 5 pounds pork shoulder, cut into 4-inch cubes